Portrait of Maria Portinari: Description

 The half-length portrait shows Maria Portinari (born Maria Maddalena Baroncelli in 1456) in a three-quarter view turned to the left.
 She has somewhat Nordic features, and is dressed in the high fashion then found at the apex of Flemish and Italian high society.
 She is placed against a flat, opaque, dark background, with her hands clasped in prayer.
-In Memling's early portraits the backgrounds tend to be plain, as was invariably the case in the work of Jan van Eyck and Rogier van der Weyden, and favored within Burgundian court circles.
-In contrast, Memling's later portraits are set within rich interiors or against landscapes framed by columns, such as in his Portrait of Benedetto Portinari, a fact that has assisted in dating his work.
+In Memling's early portraits, the backgrounds tend to be plain, as was invariably the case in the work of Jan van Eyck and Rogier van der Weyden, and favoured within Burgundian court circles.
+In contrast, Memling's later portraits are set within rich interiors or against landscapes framed by columns, such as in his Benedetto Portinari Triptych, a fact that has assisted in dating his work.

 Maria's face is idealised and conforms to contemporary ideals of beauty, especially in the raised eyebrows and elongated nose.
 The art historian Lorne Campbell has noted her facial similarity to the Virgin in Memling's panel at the National Museum of Ancient Art, Lisbon.
 In this work, Maria's frame is slightly undersized compared to her head, a common characteristic of contemporary northern portraiture, also found in similar works by Rogier van der Weyden and Petrus Christus.
 Her elbows rest on an unseen parapet that coincides with the lower edge of the painted stone frame, acting as a trompe-l'œil which situates her both in the same reality and in closer proximity to the viewer.
 Maria wears a relatively modest wedding band lined with rubies and sapphire.
 Her necklace is colored with mostly red and blue jewels, similar to Hugo van der Goes's portrait of her in the Portinari Altarpiece.